- 05 Jun 2023

 - 1 Minute to read

-Every invoice you issue includes up to 3 dates:
+All invoices you issue through Nexudus include up to 3 dates:

 - A Period on invoices that include plans